NetFlow Ingest Guide

 # Look for template learning

-grep "Template learned" /var/log/netflow-collector.log
+grep "Template learned" /var/log/flow-collector.log

 # Check cache stats

-grep "Template Cache" /var/log/netflow-collector.log
+grep "Template Cache" /var/log/flow-collector.log

 # Look for errors

-grep -i "error\|warn" /var/log/netflow-collector.log
+grep -i "error\|warn" /var/log/flow-collector.log

 4. Query NATS Stream